Hannelie Coetzee. Langur Sculptures

 Spacehouse is both a playground and a monastery.
 You have freedom, but it’s not a resort.
 You’re physically removed from the mundane.
 There’s a sanctity… But there’s the opportunity to interact with the other artists: to build, to paint, to make.
 We have fun, but it’s a ‘serious’ playground.

 Shubhra Raje.
 Architect.
-Ahmedabad
+India

 I had brought designs, but when I saw the materials of the area, the skills of the local carpenter, I pivoted to respond to what was here.
 I appreciate that there wasn’t pressure to socialize, though all the artists bonded very well.
 We all produced work we hadn’t imagined before.